5.11. Control Theories

 Brian Fedorek

 Parenting can be a challenging responsibility.
-Fare supposed suppose to teach children how to behave.
+Fare is supposed to suppose to teach children how to behave.
 Ideally, parents have control over their children in many ways.

 • What are ways parents have “direct” control over their children?